 Yet burning questions remain on the amount of change delivered by global commitments.
 How do rich and poor societies confront and act on climate change targets today?
-What is the theory of change for civil societies, CEOs and scientists confronted with inertia or obstruction?
+What is the theory of change for civil societies, CEOs and scientists confronted with inertia, denial or obstruction?
 Is litigation a way out?
-Can climate change policies frame a new social contract and deliver stability in international relations in the coming years?
+Can climate change policies frame a new social contract and deliver stability in international relations in the coming decade, as the rejection of international cooperation has become a popular and populist argument among the biggest emitters?
 Students will encounter these questions throughout the course.